adrien-bon/bevy_ecs_tiled/book/src/design/z_order.md

 > If your layer offset is too small, you may see unexpected rendering order issues.
 > A larger offset (like the default `100`) helps avoid this.

+---

 ## Objects on a Layer

-All objects on a given layer share the same Z offset as their parent layer.
+Objects on a given layer inherit the Z offset of their parent layer, but each object is given a small additional offset to avoid ["Z-fighting"](https://en.wikipedia.org/wiki/Z-fighting)—a flickering effect that occurs when two objects share the same Z value.
-This can cause issues if two objects (such as sprites) overlap at the same position:
-Bevy cannot reliably determine which one should be drawn on top, leading to ["Z-fighting"](https://en.wikipedia.org/wiki/Z-fighting)—a flickering effect as the renderer alternates between the two.

-### How to Avoid Z-fighting

-Currently, there is no built-in way in `bevy_ecs_tiled` to automatically resolve Z-fighting between objects on the same layer.
+- Each object receives a unique, small Z offset relative to its parent layer.
+- This ensures that overlapping objects are rendered in a stable order.

+If you need precise control over the Z position of specific objects (for example, to implement custom sorting or to ensure a particular object always appears on top), you can:

-However, you can work around this by listening to map events and manually adjusting the Z offset of your objects after they are spawned.
+- Listen to [map events](https://github.com/adrien-bon/bevy_ecs_tiled/blob/dev/examples/map_events.rs) and manually adjust the Z offset of your objects after they are spawned.

-See the [map events example](https://github.com/adrien-bon/bevy_ecs_tiled/blob/dev/examples/map_events.rs) for a practical demonstration of this approach.
+- Use your own logic to set the Z value based on object properties or gameplay needs.